Online Grief Support Options

 Aside from various online grief support groups, online therapy can be another source of support that you can reach from home.
 Research shows that online therapy is effective for a variety of mental health challenges, including grief and bereavement.
 In one meta-analysis published in JMIR Mental Health, researchers found that online grief counseling was effective for grief, depression, and post-traumatic stress.

-With BetterHelp, you can connect with a licensed therapist via audio or video chat at a time that works for you.
+With BetterHelp, you can communicate and connect with a licensed therapist via audio or video chat at a time that works for you.
 If you have questions or concerns in between sessions, you can contact your therapist at any time via in-app messaging, and they’ll get back to you as soon as they can.

 Takeaway